-10 quirky things you might not know about Toronto
+10 strange and unusual things you might not know about Toronto

 Every city has features that remain obscure.
-Be it lost subway stations, hidden passageways or bits of history that still shape our current streetscape, there are "secrets" lurking all across our urban milieu.
-Many of these hidden places have been documented by explorers of abandonments and other sites that don't welcome public access, but there are also quirky aspects of our city that sit out in the open, hiding in plain view.
-Here's a list of 10 features of the Toronto landscape that are as fascinating as they are little known.
-Please add your local lore to the comments section below.
+Be it lost subway stations, hidden passageways, or bits of little known history that still shape our street grid, there are "secrets" lurking all across our urban milieu.
+Some of these are even wide out in the open, hiding in plain view as it were.

-That quaint-looking house with the high fence in the back and no mailbox, yeah that's not really a house (see lead image).
+That quaint-looking house with the high fence in the back and no mailbox, yeah that's not really a house.
 Scattered across Toronto, there's a host of hidden transformers, many of which are located in nondescript residential houses.

-Most people know about Lower Bay Station, but there's also something of hidden subway station under Queen.
-Before the Bloor-Danforth subway was built, the plan had been to build a Queen Street subway line, and prior to that project being shelved, the shell of a station was carved out near City Hall.
+Most people know about Lower Bay Station, but there's also the shell of a subway station under Queen.
+Before the Bloor-Danforth subway was built, the plan had been to build a Queen streetcar subway line, and prior to that project being shelved, part of a station was carved out near City Hall.

 Ever noticed three white dots embedded in the pavement at an intersection and wondered what they're for?
 They detect the presence of a bicycle and tell the light to change at intersections where the signals are set to remain on green until a vehicle arrives at the cross street.

-Now in the process of being converted into condos, the former Imperial Oil building near Avenue and St. Clair might instead have been located at 100 Queen St. W. if a group of architecture firms got its way in 1955.
-Instead, the city ultimately decided to have a design competition, which was won by Viljo Revell.
-Um, phew!
+Now an adapted condo complex, the former Imperial Oil building near Avenue and St. Clair might instead have been located at 100 Queen St. W. if a group of architecture firms got its way in 1955.
+Instead, the city decided to have a design competition, which was won by Viljo Revell.

 Toronto is home to some 250 private streets and laneways, which residents maintain on their own dime.
 Some are gated like the half-hidden community of Wychwood Park, while others lack much by way of obvious markers.